torvalds/linux/Documentation/power/pci.rst

 Copyright (c) 2010 Rafael J. Wysocki <rjw@sisk.pl>, Novell Inc.

-An overview of concepts and the Linux kernel's interfaces related to PCI power management.
+An overview of concepts and the GNU/Linux kernel's interfaces related to PCI power management.
 Based on previous work by Patrick Mochel <mochel@transmeta.com>
 (and others).